LucaFilipozzi/securelink/README.md

 features:

 1. provide a mapping between the file name and the hash name for the archive item
-2. provide a content type of archive item
+2. provide a content type for the archive item
-3. provide non-repudiation of the above two
+3. provide non-repudiation for the above two

 For example:
 - the user searches for a specific file (blah-1.2.tar.gz, say) via the front-end